International Resources on Early Intervention topic editor: Sue Goode

 The Bernard van Leer Foundation funds and shares knowledge about work in early childhood development.
 Its mission is to develop and support programmes that create significant positive change for children up to the age of eight who are growing up in circumstances of social and economic disadvantage.
 Its vision is one of a world where, in spite of such circumstances, young children reach their full potential.

-The aim of the ECD initiative is to better understand how to successfully scale-up and sustain effective ECD programs and policies in the developing world.
-In December 2008, the initiative hosted the second conference in a series of international events on this topic, Early Child Development for the Developing World.
+In December 2008, the Brooking Institute's Early Child Development (ECD) Initiative hosted the second conference in a series of international events on Early Child Development for the Developing World.
 After the conference, a related discussion took place on the importance of early child development and its impact on sustainable economic development.
 A transcript of the discussion (2008) is available online.

-The Commonwealth Fund promotes improved quality of and access to health care services for society's most vulnerable citizens, including vulnerable young children.
+The Commonwealth Fund's Section on Child Health/Development promotes improved quality of and access to health care services for society's most vulnerable young children.
 A Commonwealth Fund report, entitled An International Comparison of Early Childhood Initiatives: From Services to Systems (2009), describes efforts of the United States, England, Canada, and Australia to develop early childhood policies that produce lasting gains for young children.

 The CGECCD is a global inter-agency consortium that focuses on young children (prenatal to 8yrs), their families and communities.
 It works to identify gaps, critical issues and emerging areas of need and interest related to early childhood care and development.
 Its mission is to improve early childhood policy and practice focusing on children in disadvantaged circumstances.